 On 30 June 1983 the Director of Public Prosecutions published a list of fifty-two feature films that were considered offensive and unsuitable for public viewing.
 These so-called video nasties, as obtained by the tabloid newspaper the Daily Mail, were a collection of gruesome, sexually explicit and occasionally sadistic pictures that moral campaigners in Britain had warned could prove harmful or corruptive to the nation’s youth.

 Vile, disgusting, amateur, preposterous…Romano Scavolini’s notorious splatter flick Nightmare has been described as many things, often dismissed as misogynistic exploitation and usually in the same breath as William Lustig’s Maniac and Lucio Fulci’s New York Ripper.
-The tale of a deranged killer’s supposed rehabilitation back into society, resulting in a gruesome killing spree from New York to his hometown in Florida, Nightmare was a surreal blend of art house and slasher, attempting to create an allegory on forced conformity in much the same way as Stanley Kubrick’s equally-reviled adaptation of A Clockwork Orange.
+The tale of a deranged killer’s supposed rehabilitation back into society, resulting in a gruesome killing spree from New York to his hometown in Florida, Nightmare was a surreal blend of art house and slasher, attempting to create an allegory on forced conformity in much the same way that Stanley Kubrick’s equally-reviled adaptation of A Clockwork Orange had achieved a decade earlier.

 ‘The project was a knee-jerk reaction to the thought that Soviets, Chinese and Koreans might be leading the charge as far as interrogation techniques were concerned during and after the Korean War,’ explained author Kate Marcello in the 2015 exploration Conspiracy Fact: MKUltra and Mind Control in the United States: Declassified.
 ‘The goal of MKUltra was to weaken the mind of the individual as a whole and induce compliance through confession and overall mind control.
 MKUltra consisted of a hundred-and-forty-nine sub-projects and spanned from 1951 to its so-called demise in 1973.’